Narcissists often get flak for being incapable of change.

 Because of this, narcissism becomes deeply ingrained in their psychological structure.

-Narcissistic behavior often shows when a person suffering from Narcissistic Personality Disorder gets “triggered.”
+Narcissistic behavior often emerges when a person suffering from Narcissistic Personality Disorder gets “triggered.”

 As a first step, it’s important to know in which situations your narcissism comes out.
 Learning what they are can help you identify the reasons behind your narcissism, so you may be able to handle them accordingly.